-- This playbook is designed as a reference for agencies pursuing an initial FedRAMP Authorization.
-For information on how to reuse an existing authorization, reference the Reusing Authorizations for Cloud Products Quick Guide. - The purpose of this playbook is to provide agencies with guidance, best practices, and tips to successfully implement the FedRAMP authorization process. - The overall goal of this playbook is to promote transparency and consistent expectation management between federal agencies and Cloud Service Providers (CSPs). - Reference this playbook throughout the process in conjunction with ongoing communication with the FedRAMP Program Management Office (PMO).
+- This playbook is designed as a reference for agencies pursuing an initial FedRAMP authorization.
+For information on how to reuse an existing authorization, reference the FedRAMP Reusing Authorizations for Cloud Products Quick Guide. - The purpose of this playbook is to provide federal agencies with guidance, best practices, and tips to successfully implement the FedRAMP authorization process. - The overall goal of this playbook is to promote transparency and consistent expectation management between federal agencies and cloud service providers (CSPs). - Reference this playbook throughout the process in conjunction with ongoing communication with FedRAMP.